openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 ### User Stories

-* As an OpenShift administrator, I want to know that the platform will always have enough resources available to it's control plane nodes without manual intervention.
+* As an OpenShift administrator, I want to know that the platform will always have enough resources available for it's control plane nodes without manual intervention.
 * As an OpenShift administrator, I want to know that the platform can reduce spending on control plane nodes if they are oversized for the current cluster load.
-* As an OpenShift administrator, I want to be able to control when sizing up and down occurs, to adjust it to workloads on my cluster that might be burstable to prevent the automatic scaling from occurring to often.
+* As an OpenShift administrator, I want to be able to control when sizing up and down occurs, to adjust it to workloads on my cluster that might be burstable to prevent the automatic scaling from occurring too often.

 ### Goals

 * Allow automatic vertical scaling of control plane nodes.
 * Allow users to configure the sizes that can be chosen for automatic scaling.
-* Allow users to configure the thresholds when scaling will occur for CPU and memory usage.
+* Allow users to configure the thresholds when scaling will occur for CPU and memory usage or custom metrics (if using prometheus).
 * Allow users to configure how often checks for automatic scaling should be run.
 * Allow users to configure how long after a scale up or scale down, no more scaling should be performed.